Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are excellent, providing precise details without revealing the answer.
-The misinformed clues create reasonable ambiguity, particularly with the 'Action' genre.
-The fake clues are highly effective misdirection towards 'Action'.
-The difficulty is well-balanced.
+The informed clues are precise and well-written, avoiding any answer contamination.
+The fake clues are highly effective in misdirecting players to the incorrect choices.
+The misinformed clues provide a decent level of ambiguity, contributing to a balanced difficulty.

 ---

 # Game Clue Analysis Matrix
-**Test Run 7 | Round 2: Movie**
+**Test Run 1 | Round 2: Movie**

 ---